MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 * Product details page

-  The HTML validator found one error in the product details page HTML code:
+  The validator found one error in the product details page HTML code:

   The unnecessary "type" attribute was removed from the script tag.